 Monthly reports summarizing investment transactions and earnings are provided to the Board of Trustees.
-The Authority was able to achieve a favorable return on its year-to-date 2008 investments and at the same time meet its outstanding financial commitments with an investment yield of 5.10 percent.
+The Authority was able to achieve a favorable return on its year-to-date 2009 investments and at the same time meet its outstanding financial commitments with an investment yield of 2.25%.